 Planning really is helpful here – write your list (and as Santa does, check it twice) and plan your shopping trip – wandering, window shopping, and browsing can lead to overspending.
 It might also help to shop with friends, with whom you can take advantage of 2-for-1 offers, or who are simply there for moral support and can help keep you on the straight and narrow.

 Maybe handmade is not your thing, but you’re a great online shopper.
 If you’re a regular online shopper, you may know to be on the lookout for coupon codes to reduce your costs.
-If you are shopping online though many of these tips still apply, but also be aware of the additional shipping costs you might incur and look out for scammers.
+If you are shopping online, many of these tips still apply, but also be aware of the additional shipping costs you might incur and look out for scammers.

 Another cost that can build up for some people is decorations – and again, I am mostly talking about those who celebrate Christmas here.